StackVista/stackstate-docs/develop/reference/scripting/script-apis/ui.md

 ## Function: `baseUrl`

 Returns the base URL from the StackState configuration.
-This is the parameter `stackstate.baseUrl` or the environment variable `STACKSTATE_BASE_URL`.
+This is the parameter `stackstate.web.baseUrl` or the environment variable `STACKSTATE_BASE_URL`.

 **Examples:**